pschool-in/curriculum/content/grammar/pronoun/pronoun-matchByDragDrop.md

 (pronoun-4)

-Pick up the correct word and place it appropriately in the sentence.
+Fill in the blanks by dragging the options given at the bottom.

 ```
 He ordered *himself* a sandwich.